A Wet room

 (to catch foul odours coming back

-from a sewer) they do not meet
+from a sewer) they may not meet

 Building Regs if connecting directly